surveyjs/survey-pdf/README.md

 ```

 `survey-pdf` also runs in Node.js (for example, to generate PDFs on the server after a form is submitted).
 See the [Node.js get-started tutorial](https://surveyjs.io/pdf-generator/documentation/get-started-nodejs).

+SurveyJS PDF Generator is not free for commercial use — integrating it into an application requires a [commercial license](https://surveyjs.io/licensing).
+See [Licensing](#licensing).

 ## Usage